mixpanel/docs/pages/docs/migration/google-analytics.md

 #### Transforming GA4 data in Bigquery

-The following SQL queries help to transform the event and user tables exported by GA4, ensuring that they are aligned with Mixpanel data model and our Warehouse Connector.
+You can reference the following SQL queries to transform the event and user tables exported by GA4 so that they are aligned with our Mixpanel data model and our Warehouse Connector.
 Please note that the SQL queries serve as an example and are not exhaustive.
 Please check the query against your Bigquery schema to ensure that all required data is mapped accordingly.
 For example, you may need to add extra SQL lines to `UNNEST` your custom event properties or remove unwanted data mappings.

 Example of how to construct your event table in BigQuery: